 K-1: World of Wonder.
 This program delves deep into our Unitarian Universalist Seventh Principle.
 It instills respect for the interdependent web of all existence of which we are a part and fosters an appreciation of its beauty, excitement, and mystery.
 [Teachers: Carol Kerr, Janette Morrow, Chloe H., Forrest M.] (In the spring, there will be an Our Whole Lives class.)

 Grades 2-3: Faithful Journeys.
 I still need someone to head up this group.
 I have several people, including myself, who can lead activities with music, art, and games.
 I need someone to take the lead for at least a month or two.

 Grades 4-6: Stories: Mythology and Science.
-[Teachers: Christine Davenport, Dee Stuever, Nani Rankin, Jef Melcher] Chris tells stories.
+[Teachers: Christine Davenport, Dee Stuever, Nani Ranken, Jef Melcher] Chris tells stories.
 Nani reads and shares her excitement about science creation stories.
-Jef brings up to date astrophysics (black holes, dark matter, etc.) into a cosmology of wonder and mystery.
+Jef brings up-to-date astrophysics (black holes, dark matter, etc.) into a cosmology of wonder and mystery.
 Dee shares his combined passion for science and spirituality.
-After a few months we will explore a UUA curriculum Windows and Mirrors.
+After a few months we will explore a UUA curriculum, Windows and Mirrors.

-YRUU: Traditions with a Wink: A UU identity exploration and history curriculum woven in with leadership development and just plain hanging out.
-The YRUU are gearing up and fundraising to take a trip in June, 2015 to the UUA General Assembly in Portland, Oregon.
-[Sarah Scott, Lead YRUU Advisor, with Sher Sheldon and Dave Haumann]
+YRUU: Traditions with a Wink.
+A UU identity exploration and history curriculum woven in with leadership development and just plain hanging out.
+[Lead YRUU Advisor George Pegelow with Sher Sheldon and Dave Haumann]